#1 With a Bullet: How Many Bullet Points Per Job Should You Include on Your Resume?

 How to write resume bullet points

-Here are the key things to keep in mind about your resume bullet points:
+Here are the key things to keep in mind when writing your resume bullet points:

-2. Focus on accomplishments instead of job duties.
+2. Focus on accomplishments instead of job roles and responsibilities.

 3. Start your bullet point with a strong action verb.